How Many Ice Baths a Week to get Maximum Benefits of Cold Water Therapy

 Commitment - cold water immersion can be difficult and uncomfortable for many people.
 That's why the third principle of the Wim Hof Method is commitment.
 Exposing our bodies to cold demands conscious deep breathing, patience, determination, and commitment.

-How Often Should You Do Cold Water Therapy in a Week?
+How Often Should You Cold Plunge Therapy in a Week?

 We often see athletes hopping into a cold bath after intense physical activity.
 The best time to reap the benefits of cold water therapy is right after doing an intense exercise.
 You will get the maximum benefits if you jump into the cold shower or ice bath quickly after your workout session.